-Some of these conditions can prove to be difficult, especially where an alleged victim is a family member of yours.
+Some of these conditions can prove to be difficult, especially where an alleged victim or witness is a family member of yours.
 If you share a home with the alleged victim, you are unlikely to be allowed to return home until the matter is addressed again in court.
 Even if you are paying the rent, are on the lease, or own the home outright.
 A competent defence lawyer will address this challenge immediately.

 The Judge may also impose some additional conditions such as:

 - Maintaining or seeking employment.

 A variety of factors will be considered when determining your precise restrictions, including:

 - The nature of the alleged assault causing bodily harm offence,